emishaan/Reddit/README.md

   - Were your recommendations data-driven and based on the results of your work?

 You will earn a score for each of the four areas mentioned above.
-1. Project Requirements: You may earn a score of 0 or 1.
-You will earn a score of 1 if all project requirements are met.
-Otherwise, you will earn a score of 0.
+1. Data Collection / Cleaning: You may earn a score between 0 and 2.
+A score of 0 means your data is not appropriately cleaned.
+A score of 1 means that you were not able to scrape your own data, but your data munging was adequate.
+If you do not scrape your data, the maximum you can receive is 1.
+A score of 2 means you appropriately scraped and cleaned your data.
-2. Audience: You may earn a score between 0 and 3.
+2. Audience: You may earn a score between 0 and 2.
 A score of 0 indicates that your presentation is inappropriate for the stakeholder.
 A score of 1 indicates that at least part of your presentation should be non-trivially reworked to be more appropriate for the stakeholder.
 A score of 2 indicates that there are few to no areas of your presentation that should be reworked.
-A score of 3 indicates that your presentation is consistently appropriate for the stakeholder and serves as a model for future presentations.
-3. Methods: You may earn a score between 0 and 3.
+3. Methods: You may earn a score between 0 and 2.
 A score of 0 indicates that your methods are inappropriate.
 A score of 1 indicates that your methods are somewhat inappropriate, that justification for methodological decisions is lacking, and/or that your conclusions do not follow from the methods.
 A score of 2 indicates that your methods are appropriate, justification is sufficient/strong, and your conclusions follow well from the methods.
-A score of 3 indicates that your methods are excellent, strongly defended, and serves model for future presentations.
-4. Value: You may earn a score between 0 and 3.
+4. Value: You may earn a score between 0 and 2.
 A score of 0 indicates that you provide little to no value to the stakeholder.
 A score of 1 indicates that the value you provide to the stakeholder is substantially less than expected by not answering the problem, not providing clear recommendations to the stakeholder, and/or providing recommendations that were not data-driven.
 A score of 2 indicates that the value you provide to the stakeholder is on par with the expectation of providing clear, data-driven recommendations that directly answer the problem posed.
-A score of 3 indicates that the value you provide to the stakeholder is beyond what is expected and serves as a model for future presentations.

-Your final grade will be calculated as follows:
-- If any project requirement is not met, the final grade is 'Fail' with a score of 0.
-- If all project requirements are met, then the final grade is 'Pass' with a score calculated by summing the above scores.
-Therefore, if all project requirements are met, the final score will be between a 1 and 10.